-We encourage parents and guardians to schedule student appointments so that they do not conflict with regular school hours.
-If an appointment must be scheduled during school hours, the parent or guardian must notify the school of the time, the purpose of the appointment, and the name of the person who will be picking up the student.
+Parents/Guardians are encouraged to schedule student appointments so that they do not conflict with regular school hours.
+If an appointment must be scheduled during school hours, the parent/guardian must notify the school of the time, the purpose of the appointment, and the name of the person who will be picking up the student.
 The person picking up the student will meet the student in the school's main office.